akiutoslahti/ohtu-miniprojekti2018/documentation/FinalReport.md

 On the tech side, a major issue with testing pipeline was identified and discussed: Cucumber tests were built to work one after another, and this was becoming unbearable.
 Team placed heavy emphasis on figuring out solutions and made it a priority going into the next sprint.

 ### Sprint #4 - YOUTUBE & BOOTSTRAP - DEMO
+In the last sprint we had some technical problems due to adopting Bootstrap and it causing some unexpected problems with Selenium tests.
+JavaScript and CSS support is apparently somewhat deprecated/buggy in htmlUnitDriver and some creative googling was again needed to get rid of the problems.

 After the last sprint and its demo, a brief standing retrospect was held, but team members were mostly just glad about the completion of the project to really be able to come up with any Sad or Mad topics.
 There also was no more feedback given, aside from the applause for the demo.

 ## Troubles and Successes